All Episodes

 We now know the date of the acid wash of the hard drive and the busted up devices with hammers and removal of SIM cards.

-Anyway, uh investigative reporter, you know, when you look at all of these issues, and you look at William Barr confirming the Obama administration spite on the Trump campaign today, it makes uh investigative reporter John Solomon's column yesterday, the single sentence Russia bombshell that the attorney general delivered to Congress, even more powerful.
+Anyway, investigative reporter, you know, when you look at all of these issues and you look at William Barr confirming the Obama administration spied on the Trump campaign today, it makes investigative reporter John Solomon's column yesterday, the single-sentence Russia bombshell that the Attorney General delivered to Congress even more powerful.

-Um sounds to me like all the things that we began, and you were on the very at the very beginning of this, you and Sarah Carter, about the surveillance, the 350% increase in unmasking uh in the last year of the Obama administration, leaking of raw intelligence.
+Sounds to me like all the things that we began, and you are on the very at the very beginning of this, you and Sarah Carter, about the surveillance, the 350% increase in unmasking in the last year of the Obama administration, leaking of raw intelligence.

 John Solomon, how are you?